Faculty & Staff

 M.A.
 Early Childhood Special Education, University of Colorado at Denver

 Jessica has worked in early childhood education for over 15 years.
-She has taught and worked with all age groups, from infants up to school-age children.
-This year will be her sixth school year at Ricks, and she previously was a Master Teacher at the Fisher Early Learning Center on the University of Denver campus.
+She has taught and worked with all age groups from infants to school-age children.
+This year marks her sixth school year at Ricks, and she previously was a Master Teacher at Fisher Early Learning Center on the University of Denver campus.
 Jessica enjoys working with young children and their families as they begin their school journeys.
 She enjoys going on adventures with her family, reading, biking, and playing board games in her free time.

 Suzanne Pollard, Pedagogical Coach in Gifted Learning